 Our thalis are arriving.
-The food looks decent and generous.
+It looks decent and generous.
 Rice, 3 chapattis, a good-looking dahl and 2 little bowls of curries, one with paneer.
-The salad I won’t touch, but the Kheer I will try.
+The salad I won’t touch, but the kheer I will try.
 We eat in silence.
-I sip my chai while eating, a strange habit I got into in Calcutta years ago.
+I sip my chai while eating, a strange habit I got in Calcutta years ago.
 Luckily it came unsweetened.

 I notice the chattering in my mind, the warmth in my heart and the fire burning through my body.
 I feel a bottomless space opening up inside.

 It is now time to get moving.
-I excuse myself and go and check at Reception.
+I excuse myself a moment and go and check the reception.
 There is only one room left; it is a small room without a window, but with an attached bathroom.
 I usually would want to look at it first, but now there is no time for those kinds of details.
 I take it.
 “Yes, I am alone, single.
 No, she won’t stay here; she is a friend.
 Only keeping her luggage in my room for a few hours.
 Can you book a taxi to the airport for 10 pm?
 Ok, good.
-Please send the boy to bring our luggage up”.
-“Yes, Sir”.
-I quickly fill in the page in their entry book with my passport details, and up we go to the third floor; the marble stairs are incredibly steep, and the boy leads the way.
+Please send the boy to bring our luggage up.”
+“Yes, Sir.”
+I quickly fill up their entry book with my passport details, and up we go to the third floor; the marble stairs are incredibly steep, and the boy leads the way.

-I give the boy a 10 rupees note and close the door behind him as he leaves.
+I give the boy a 10-rupee note and close the door behind us.

 We both catch and stop our unnecessary chattering at the exact same moment.
-We simultaneously make a half-step forward, still gazing into each other, until that momentum pulls us where, like magnets, we hook into a single field of energy, become glued as one, and finally hug each other.
+We simultaneously make half a step forward, still gazing into each other, until that momentum where, like magnets, we hook into a single field of energy, become glued as one, and finally hug each other.

 In the community where I lived for many years, hugging was part of life.
 It is an art I had become very good at.
 A meaningful hug requires the ability to be grounded and fully present, in the body and in the heart, to feel and stay connected inside, to remain alert, open and sensitive, and to say yes to whatever appears.
 It is the art of moving in and down.

-That first hug with Maria in this rather hideous windowless room is unlike anything I have ever experienced.
-Hugging Maria sends electric waves spinning through my whole body.
-I feel myself bursting open; I sense an infinite number of connections coming together inside.
-It is so extraordinary.
-At some point, my appreciation of time switches off as we let go into a dance of energy beyond our doing.
+That first hug with Maria in this rather hideous windowless room was unlike anything I had ever experienced.
+Hugging Maria sent electric waves spinning through my whole body.
+I felt myself bursting open; I sensed an infinite number of connections coming together inside.
+It was so extraordinary.
+At some point, my appreciation of time must have switched off as we let go into a dance of energy beyond our doing.
 A dance beyond time and space, a dance of two energies melting into what is called lovemaking.

-We surrender to the momentum.
-Maria is so utterly and completely present and connected within herself.
+We surrendered to the momentum.
+Maria was so utterly and completely present and connected within herself.

 We let go into the timeless, into that space beyond the mind, flirting with that which never dies.
-We relinquish ourselves into this opportunity to taste the unknowable in the very most beautiful way I know.
-Everything around us disappears.
-Time becomes synonymous with here and now.
+We relinquished in this opportunity to taste the unknowable in the very most beautiful way I know.
+Everything around us disappeared.
+Time became synonymous with here and now.

-We are lying on the bed, naked, entangled in each other when a loud and awful sound echoes in the room.
-The phone is ringing!
-I laboriously grab the handle.
+We were lying on the bed, naked, entangled into each other when a loud and awful sound echoed in the room.
+The phone was ringing!
+I laboriously grabbed the handle.
 “Good evening Sir, your taxi is waiting.”

-Maria and I look at each other, speechless and stupefied.
+Maria and I looked at each other, speechless and stupefied.
 Taxi?
 Now?
 How could this be?

-It was about 3 pm when we entered this room and yes, I remember ordering a taxi but for 10 pm tonight!
-Maria reaches to her bag and pulls out her watch.
+It was about 3 pm as we had entered this room and yes, I remember ordering a taxi but for 10 pm tonight.
+Maria reached to her bag and pulled her watch.
 “Nirav, it is ten past ten.
 I will need to go.”

-I rub my eyes, not able to fathom what had been happening.
-This windowless room has let the sun set and the night take over without warning.
+I scratched my eyes, not able to fathom what had been happening.
+This windowless room had let the sun set and the night take over without warning.

-Maria gets up without a word, takes a quick shower, and dresses while I sit on the bed, completely stunned.
-We look into each other’s eyes and hug for the last time.
-I then take her backpack, which is still unopened on the floor, and off we walk down the stairs.
+Maria got up without a word, took a quick shower, and dressed while I sat on the bed, completely stunned.
+We looked into each other’s eyes and hugged for the last time.
+I then took her backpack, which was still unopened on the floor, and off we went down the stairs.

-The taxi driver come rushing towards us, puts the luggage in the back of his little green Maruti, and already he is ready to go.
-“Very late Madam, let’s hurry”.
-I open the left door at the back of the car, and Maria gets in.
-I reluctantly close the door behind her.
-I can feel Maria’s heart screaming in the silence of the space we had shared.
+The taxi driver came rushing towards us, put the luggage in the back of his little green Maruti, and already he was ready to go.
+“Very late Madam, let’s hurry.”
+I opened the left door at the back of the car, and Maria got in.
+I reluctantly closed the door behind her.
+I could feel Maria’s heart screaming in the silence of the space we had shared.

-She goes with the flow and leaves through the night.
-I never hear from her again.
+She went with the flow and left through the night.
+I never heard from her again.